+Canada implemented national standards for organic food in June 1999.
 The import and sale of organic food products in Canada are governed by the same rules and regulations that apply to non-organic food products.
-No distinction is made between organic and non-organic foods.
-Currently, all Canadian packaging and labeling, grade, and inspection regulations apply equally to organic and non-organic foods.
+No distinction is made between organic and non-organic foods with regard to import requirements.
+Currently, all

+Canadian packaging and labeling, grade, and inspection regulations apply equally to organic and non-organic foods.